Do you have what it takes to be a victor in your job search?

 Like 16-year-old Katniss Everdeen, who fought her way to victory in the 74th Annual Hunger Games, unemployed job seekers are widely regarded by hiring managers as underdogs in today’s job search.
 With unemployment at 8.3 percent, the lucky few who are called to participate in a job interview find that they have a lot to prove in the fight for one coveted position.

-Let’s face it, in our current economic climate, if you’ve got gaps in your resume, went to a lower-tier school or are too old/young, you are not as likely as other job seekers to be called in for an interview.
-Job seekers must make sure that the odds of obtaining that interview are “ever in your favor” by using all of the tools at your disposal to stand out to potential employers.
+Let’s face it, in our current economic climate, if you’ve got gaps in your resume, went to a lower-tier school, or are too old/young, you are not as likely as other job seekers to be called in for an interview.
+Job seekers must make sure that the odds of obtaining that interview are “ever in your favor” by using all of the tools at their disposal to stand out to potential employers.

 Keep reading for job search survival tips:

 Katniss volunteers to participate in the Hunger Games in place of her sister, Prim.
 She is the first-ever volunteer from District 12, and her selflessness endears her to the Capitol.

 There is some debate among employers regarding whether or not it pays to work for free, but many experts believe that volunteering at a company provides important connections, experience, and encouragement to discouraged job seekers.

 Katniss becomes “The Girl on Fire” after making a powerful first impression with potential sponsors at the opening ceremony of the Hunger Games.
 An interview is your first opportunity to present yourself to a potential employer dynamically.
 Make sure that you remain confident and you dress appropriately.
 You want people to remember you.